liatrio/pact-playground/README.md

         --broker-token "$PACT_BROKER_TOKEN"
     ```

-5. Pactflow generates a Verification Result, determining if the Consumer Contract is compatible with the Provider Contract.
+5. Pactflow generates a verification result, determining if the consumer contract is compatible with the provider contract.
 6. If the contract passes the verification test, the consumer can deploy their application and record the deployment using the command pact-broker-record-deployment.

 ## Breaking Change Detection